ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Connect With SSH.md

 ### <span style={{ color: '#003366' }}>Conclusion</span>
 By following this guide, you can securely connect to your cloud instance using SSH.
 Whether you use an SSH key or a password, SSH provides a reliable and secure method for remote access and management.
-For further assistance, refer to the Stack Console documentation or reach out to support.
+For further assistance, refer to the 1CNG documentation or reach out to support.

 :::tip
 **See also:**